afcastaneda223/scraper/README.md

 ## Scrapper Instruccions

-In the terminal first, start by installing the gems by writing $ bundle install.
+1- In the terminal first, start by installing the gems by writing $ bundle install.
-Then in the folder bin, which can be accessed through the terminal by writing $ cd bin, you can run the file by writing $ ruby main.rb which will run the program
+2- Then in the folder bin, which can be accessed through the terminal by writing $ cd bin, you can run the file by writing $ ruby main.rb which will run the program.
-It will prompt you to enter a valid number depending on how many pages does the webpage has at the moment.
+3- It will prompt you to enter a valid number depending on how many pages does the webpage has at the moment.
-After the correct prompt is entered it will ask the user to save or print by writing "s" or "p" acordingly. print will print in the terminarl the array
+4- After the correct prompt is entered it will ask the user to save or print by writing "s" or "p" acordingly. print will print in the terminarl the array.

 - :title=>"Senior Product Manager in Barcelona, Spain",
 - :company=>"Tilting Point",
 - :url=>"https://relocate.me//spain/barcelona/tilting-point/senior-product-manager-6327"}